bripperg/tell_stories_CMU/final_project_BrentRipperger.md

 CMU Telling Stories with Data Class, link to live site [Home Page](https://bripperg.github.io/tell_stories_CMU/)

 # Final Project: PennDOT Bridge Asset Management, Helping Maintain Sustainability
-###### The story of how mainenance and innovation can lead to a better future
+###### The story of how maintenance and innovation can lead to a better future

 #### Outline

-Maintenance on bridges in the United States is not as passive as people believe, preventing catastrophy takes a great deal of effort.
-Bridge integrity is a major topic in developed countries, places like Germany and the United States are investing in preventing a recent rise in bridge failures.
-New technologies have been developed to evaluate, real-time, the health of brigdes and ways to maintain them efficiently.
-This story is going to take my readers from the realities of the current situation to the solution for the very near future.
+Although we may not notice it, bridge health is a major topic that needs to be addressed.
+Bridge asset preservation in the United States is not as passive as we believe, preventing catastrophy takes a great deal of effort.
+There has been a spike in bridge failures over the last 20 years and countries like Germany and the United States are investing in preservation.
+New technologies have been developed to evaluate real-time health of structures and strategies to maintain them efficiently.
+I plan to take my readers through a story that is going to start from the realities of our current situation and finish at a solution for the **very** near future.

 ###### Major Elements
-1. History of bridge, quickly thru the industrial revolution to the 2000s, through the innovations between decades
+1. History of bridges, quickly thru the industrial revolution to the 2000s (innovations between the decades)

 2. The trend of bridge failures from 1980 - 2020, major spike in bridge failures